aafulei/cppp5e/06-functions/README.md

 ### Exercise 6.24

 > Explain the behavior of the following function.
-If there are problems in the code, explain what they are and how you might fix them. void print(const int ia[10])
+If there are problems in the code, explain what they are and how you might fix them.
 >
 > ```c++
 > void print(const int ia[10]) {